anubhabghosh/danse/README.md

-# DANSE - Data-driven Nonlinear State Estimation of a Model-free process with Linear measurements
+# DANSE: Data-driven Nonlinear State Estimation of Model-free Process in Unsupervised Bayesian Setup

 ### Under review at EUSIPCO'23
 This is the repository for implementing a nonlinear state estimation of a model-free process with Linear measurements

 ## Dependencies
 - PyTorch (1.6.0)
-- Python (3.8.12) with standard packages as part of an Anaconda installation such as Numpy (1.20.3), Scipy (1.7.3), Matplotlib (3.4.3), etc.
+- Python (>= 3.7.0) with standard packages as part of an Anaconda installation such as Numpy, Scipy, Matplotlib etc.
 - Filterpy (1.4.5) (for implementation of Unscented Kalman Filter (UKF)): [https://filterpy.readthedocs.io/en/latest/](https://filterpy.readthedocs.io/en/latest/)

 ## Reference models (implemented in PyTorch)